aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 ## Joining Validator Set

-All the selected validator node will be receiving sufficient amount of test token (100,100,000) airdrop from Aptos Labs team to stake their node.
+All the selected validator node will be receiving sufficient amount of test coin (100,100,000) airdrop from Aptos Labs team to stake their node.
+The coin airdrop will happen in batches to make sure we don't have too many nodes joining at the same time, please check your balance before exeucting those steps.
+You can see your balance on explorer: `https://explorer.devnet.aptos.dev/account/<Your-Account-Address>?network=ait2`

 1. Initialize Aptos CLI